A spectacular pair of Italian Louis Philippe mirrors from the 19th century

 Description

-Delicate gilding is recreated through contrast between the polished (glossy) and opaque parts.
+Delicate gilding is recreated through contrast between polished (glossy) and opaque parts.
 All are original gilded pieces.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, notably the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century, originating from the Napoleonic era.
+It features significant similarities and references to Roman and Greek ornamentation.

-Classical furniture refers to the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique pieces in Rococo and Louis XV styles.
-Next is Baroque, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
-Selective use of materials was employed to emphasize the grandeur of these items.
+Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly shaped pearl—was characterized by highly ornate, luxurious furniture designed to impress with splendor and play a significant role in opulence.
+Selectively used materials emphasized the grandeur of these pieces.

 Attributes / Details